rawrgulmuffins/essays/conference_notes/pycon_2018/detailed_notes.md

 TODO: Fill out this section after some research.

 # Spark References
 * "Pyspark and TensorFlow are just bindings.
-They're not actually python apis"
+They're not actually python APIs"

 ## Mezos vs Yarn vs Kubernetes
 * Multiple people said that the biggest advantage of Yarn is being able to have